-Reports showing the video drew swift reactions on social media, with posts criticizing the officer who opened fire.
+Reports of the North Miami shooting drew swift reactions on social media, with posts criticizing the officer who opened fire.

-Kinsey’s shooting comes after a pair of officer-involved shootings led to the deaths of two men, Alton Sterling and Philando Castile, kicking off national unrest and putting the spotlight again on police use of force, particularly against black men.
+Kinsey’s shooting comes after a pair of officer-involved shootings led to the deaths of two men, Alton Sterling and Philando Castile, kicking off a period of national unrest and putting the spotlight again on police use of force, particularly against black men.
+Kinsey also is black.

 Protesters flooded the North Miami Police Department headquarters on Thursday, demanding answers for the shooting.

 Eight law enforcement officers have since been killed in separate incidents in Dallas and Baton Rouge, Louisiana, targeted by gunmen who claimed they were reacting in part to incidents such as those that led to the deaths of Sterling and Castile.

 The Florida Department of Law Enforcement is investigating the shooting.